carlnordenfelt/lulo-plugin-string-generator/README.md

         "ssm:getParameter",
         "ssm:deleteParameter"
    ],
-   "Resource": "*"
-}
+   "Resource": "*" // Can be restricted to the paramter names used }
 ```

 In addition to the above, the plugin will need access to any custom KMS keys used (encrypt/decrypt).
-If you use the AWS default key no additional key permissions is needed.
+If you use the AWS default key no additional key permission is needed.

 ## License
 [The MIT License (MIT)](/LICENSE)